amitd05/gems-sorting-machine/README.md

 # gems-sorting-machine
-This machine will reduce the time of the human being
+A chocolate shop needs a machine which will be able to sort the gems based on color and also display the count of each color of sorted gems.